aatapa/RLScore/docs/tutorial_regression.rst

 error (measured with mean square error).
-Due to the computational short-cuts implemented the whole procedure is almost as fast as training RLS once (though on this small data set the running times would yet not be an issue even for brute force algorithms that need re-training for each tested parameter and round of cross-validation).
+Due to the computational short-cuts implemented the whole procedure is almost as fast as training RLS once (though on this small data set the running times would yet not be an issue even for brute force algorithms that require re-training for each tested parameter and round of cross-validation).

 .. literalinclude:: src/regression2.py